Fall 2026

 In order that all qualified Dartmouth undergraduate students may have the opportunity to take part in off-campus programs, the College endeavors to adjust its normal financial aid awards for students already receiving aid.
 Tuition and expected family contribution for Dartmouth's off-campus programs are the same as for an on-campus term.

 All costs, including airfare and spending money, are considered when determining the cost of an off-campus program.
 Any costs more than a typical term in Hanover are met with additional Dartmouth Scholarship Funds.
 If you have a work expectation for the term, this will be replaced by scholarship funding for programs that span the entire term.
-We do not replace work expectations for our Fall Term + (GSA) programs as students are in Hanover for the 10 week term and remain eligible to work.
+We do not replace work expectations for our Fall Term + programs as students are in Hanover for the 10 week term and remain eligible to work.

 Students are responsible for purchasing their own plane tickets and, in many cases, meals.
 Often this means that part of the expected family contribution is used towards these costs rather than for tuition.
 For help sorting out who pays what and how-- a visit to the Financial Aid Office is often advisable.
 For more information please also review the study abroad section of the financial aid website.